WKHAllen/CStructures/README.md

 # CStructures

-A collection of data structures in C, for my own benefit
+A collection of data structures in C, for my own benefit.